tnscorcoran/3scale-soap-2-rest/README.md

 ----------------------------------------------------------------------------------------------------

-## Manage that SOAP service in 3scale
+## Manage that SOAP service in 3scale - coarse grained

 First we need to create the API Gateway Staging Route.
 To begin with we'll set an environmental variable to hold our 3scale OpenShift project:
 ```